The ultimate 3-week India itinerary: Exploring the best of India

 DAY 1 & 2 | ARRIVING INTO, AND EXPLORING NEW DELHI

-Most flights arrive into in India via the historic and chaotic capital of India, New Delhi, so we recommend your Indian travel itinerary commence here.
+Most flights arrive in India via the historic and chaotic capital of India, New Delhi, so we recommend your Indian travel itinerary commence here.

 While most travellers arrive and head to the famed Golden Triangle almost immediately, we do recommend spending a few days exploring some of New Delhi’s most notable attractions, of which there are many: